anufrievroman/calcure/README.md

 ### Linux and Mac OS

-There are several ways to install it, for example:
+There are several ways to install:

-`pipx install calcure` - most up-to-date version from PyPi.
+`pipx install calcure` - the up-to-date version from PyPi.
 You may need to install `pipx` first.

-`yay -S calcure` - [AUR package](https://aur.archlinux.org/packages/calcure) for Arch-based distributions.
+`yay -S calcure` - [AUR package](https://aur.archlinux.org/packages/calcure) is available.
+Upvote to support the project!

-`calcure` is also available as NixOS package.
+`calcure` is also available as NixOS package (outdated).

 ### Windows